• Skip to primary navigation

 To deep fry:

-• Heat ghee in a deep pot (kadhai) for frying until medium hot or if you have thermometer then until it reaches to 350 degree F.
+• Heat ghee in a deep pot (kadhai) for frying until medium hot or, if you have a thermometer then heat the ghee until it reaches 350 degrees F.

-• Deep fry few of the batis/muthiyas at a time at medium heat until they turn golden brown.
+• Deep fry a few batis/muthiyas at a time at medium heat until they turn golden brown.
 Keep flipping them during the frying process for even cooking and browning.
 Medium heat is important to make sure that thick bati is cooked all the inside.

 Bati towards the end of frying

-• Transfer room temperature crumbs or pieces to food processor and pulse them into a coarse texture mixture or churma and keep it aside.
+• Transfer the crumbled Bati pieces to the food processor pulse a few times and keep aside.

 crumbled bati pulsed into a coarse mixture